Start With These 5 Steps To Crush Your Health Goals

 It Is Up to You!

 Your self-care is essentially up to you.
-Yes, your doctor can advise you to lose weight to improve your health, and your dietitian can guide you on a healthy eating plan to improve your cholesterol or blood sugar.
+Yes, your doctor can advise you to lose weight and your dietitian can guide you on a healthy eating plan to lose weight or to improve your cholesterol or blood sugar.
 You, however, determine whether it happens and how much effort you will put into it.
-Think of yourself as the captain of your own healthcare team.
-Think of doctors, dietitians, physical therapists, nurses, etc. as your consultants or advisors.
+Think of yourself as the captain of your healthcare team.
+Doctors, dietitians, physical therapists, nurses, etc. are your consultants or advisors.
 They can guide and support you, but cannot do it for you!
 Besides, you know yourself best, right?

 Make SMART Health Goals